ufo2011/NXP-MCUBootUtility/README.md

 > * Can validate the range and applicability of user application image
 > * User image file can be either bare image file or bootable image file
 > * Support for converting bare image into bootable image
+> * Support for converting bare image into .sb file for MfgTool and RT-Flash
 > * Support for loading bootable image into FlexSPI NOR and SEMC NAND boot devices
 > * Support for loading bootable image into LPSPI NOR/EEPROM recovery boot device
 > * Support DCD which can help load image to SDRAM